 DO take Happy Hormones to assist in the healthy excretion of hormones.

-- DO the FREE Happy Hormones Assessment to determine your hormonal status.
+- DO the FREE Happy Hormones Assessment to have more understanding and information on your hormonal status.

-- DON'T ingest too many antibiotics.
-Avoid eating meat that contains antibiotics and be wary of turning to antibiotics every time you have a cough or cold.
+- DON'T ingest too many antibiotics unnecessarily.
+Avoid eating meat that contains antibiotics and be wary of turning to antibiotics every time you have a cough or cold, as if the sickness is viral, antibiotics will not help you.
 Overuse will harm your estrobolome.
-As the antibiotics kill off the bad bacteria, they also kill off the good bacteria and it can be very difficult for the microbiome to bounce back from an aggressive course.
+As the antibiotics kill off the bad bacteria, they also kill off the good bacteria and it can be very difficult for the microbiome to bounce back from an aggressive course if the right aftercare isn’t put in place.
 More and more of us are becoming aware of the dangers of antibiotics overuse as we see what happens when superbugs that are resistant to any kind of medical treatment are created.